openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 the CPC Director as outlined in Section 7 on [Elections][] and is always in place.

-The remaining 2 Board seats require 2 Platinum board members to activate and will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
+The second board seats require 2 Platinum board members to activate and will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
 The CPC members will review and either re-confirm or update the